Eden gets into the swim of new otter habitat

 And it's situated at the Greenway’s trailhead, adjacent to the Island Ford river access point.

-The other surprise during Thursday’s activities, while not quite so visible, might have been of even more import.
+The other surprise, while not quite so visible, might have been of even more import.

 It’s an otter habitat, known as a "holt'' and constructed down the river a bit, hidden in the edge of the woods.